Building Shutdown and Re-opening during the COVID-19 Pandemic

 Shifting to low- or no-occupancy operations

-- COVID-19 – Building Extended Closure Checklist (Building Owners and Managers Association of Toronto, 2020)
+- COVID-19 – Building extended closure checklist (Building Owners and Managers Association of Toronto, Apr 2020)

 This checklist summarizes the actions necessary to ensure a facility has been left clean, secure, and operating as necessary to prevent fires or other emergencies.
 Hayes Companies has provided a similar checklist with supplementary information.

-- Building water quality and Coronavirus: Flushing guidance for periods of low or no use (Environmental Science Policy Research Institute (ESPRI), April 3, 2020)
+- Building water quality and coronavirus: Flushing guidance for periods of low or no use (Environmental Science Policy Research Institute (ESPRI), Apr 2020)

-- Information on maintaining or restoring water quality in buildings with low or now use.
-(US EPA, May 2020)
+- Information on maintaining or restoring water quality in buildings with low or no use (US EPA, Jul 2020)

 This website presents a guidance document for building owners or operators for maintaining water quality in buildings by minimizing stagnation during closures, and a checklist for restoring water quality for reopening.